oracle/python-oracledb/doc/src/user_guide/tracing.rst

   tracing capabilities <https://docs.python.org/3/library/trace.html>`__ can be used.

 - The Java Debug Wire Protocol (JDWP) for debugging PL/SQL can be used.
 See :ref:`jdwp`.

 - Python-oracledb in Thick mode can dump a trace of SQL statements executed.
 See :ref:`lowlevelsqltrace`.

+- The connection identifiers that appear in the traces and logs can be used to resolve connectivity errors.
+See :ref:`connectionid`.

 .. _endtoendtracing: